-This page will describe the elements of academic writing.
-It will highlight the differences between popular and peer reviewed materials, and help students identify, critically analyze, and appropriately cite such materials.
+We will highlight the elements of academic writing, and highlight the differences between popular and peer reviewed materials -- helping students identify, critically analyze, and appropriately cite such materials.

-Remember, the content and the type of information is far more important than where you find it or the format.
+Remember, the content is far more important than the platform or the format.

 World Wide Web and Internet Material